robinlioret/gate-operator/doc/docs/index.md

 A Gate is a resource that have two possible state: opened or closed.

-It changes state when its logicial expression is validated (then become opened) or invalidated (the become closed).
+It changes state when its logical expression is validated (then become opened) or invalidated (the become closed).

-It has a logicial expression about resources in the cluster being in a certain way.
+It has a logical expression about resources in the cluster being in a certain way.

-Per exemple:
+Per example:

 - A gate may wait for a specific Deployment to be Available
 - Or to wait for a ConfigMap to be created